dhairyasheelsutar/messaging-assignment-repo/k8s/README.md

 # Kubernetes YAML Spec Files

-This README provides a comprehensive overview of the Kubernetes YAML files in the given directory `/home/dhairyasheel/Projects/messaging-assignment-repo/k8s`.
+This README provides a comprehensive overview of the Kubernetes YAML files in the directory `k8s`.
 It describes what each file contains, their purpose, and how they contribute to the deployment of a messaging application.

 ## Deployment Steps